-The 2019 Grades 3-8 English Language Arts Tests will have questions on a variety of informational texts.
-Each of these has unique characteristics and can be grouped by general similarities in structure and purpose.
+The 2021 Grades 3-8 English Language Arts Tests will have questions on a variety of informational texts.
+The array of passages selected for the tests will assess whether student can comprehend and analyze a wide range of text types.
 The chart below categorizes common informational texts according to their structure.
 Please note that the chart below is not specific to any grade, rather it is meant to help teachers understand the range of informational texts that students may encounter by the end of Grade 8.